 2 cups water

-1 six-inch piece fresh ginger, finely diced
+1 six-inch piece fresh ginger, diced or cut into slivers

 Directions: